Pedal harp: Orchestral role

 The harp found its early orchestral use as a solo instrument in concerti by many baroque and classical composers (Händel, Mozart, Boieldieu, Albrechtsberger, Schenk, Dussek, Spohr) and in the opera houses of London, Paris and Berlin and most other capitals.
 Hector Berlioz began to use it in symphonic music, but he found performances frustrating in countries such as Germany, which had few harps or sufficiently proficient harpists.
 Franz Liszt was seminal using the harp in his orchestral music.
 The French and Russian Romantic composers particularly expanded its symphonic use.
 In opera, the Italian composers used it regularly, and Puccini was a particular master of its expressive and coloristic use.
 Debussy can be said to have put the harp on the map in his many works that use one or more harps.
 Tchaikovsky also was of great influence, followed by Rimsky-Korsakov, Richard Strauss and Wagner.
 The greatest influence on use of the harp has always been the availability of fine harps and skilled players, and the great increase of them in the US of the 20th century resulted in its spread into popular music.

 Jazz

 The first harpist known to play jazz was Casper Reardon, a pioneer in the world of "hot" music.
-Dorothy Ashby (whose work is often sampled by hip hop artists), Brandee Younger and Alice Coltrane are other jazz harpists.
+Dorothy Ashby (whose work is often sampled by hip hop artists), Brandee Younger, Nala Sinephro and Alice Coltrane are other jazz harpists.